 What is footprint?

 Footprint is the surface area of land disturbed from its natural condition by human activity.
 It also includes the impact on the land’s natural resources.
-Footprint can be temporary or permanent disturbances (eg: land clearings, roads, trails, well sites, industrial sites, etc.).
+Footprint can be temporary or permanent disturbances (for example: land clearings, roads, trails, well sites, industrial sites, etc.).